What are demographic push factors?

 Socio-demographic variables include, for example, age, sex, education, migration background and ethnicity, religious affiliation, marital status, household, employment, and income.
 Different index variables are formed on the basis of socio-demographic variables.

-See also What is 1 CBM in meters?
+See also What is a reasonable cost-of-living increase?

 Add a Comment